monacca1/nuggit/README.md

 - Identify the conflicts:
   - `nuggit diff <file>` or other method if one is available
-  - resove the conflict by opening the file, identifying the conflicts and preparing the file to be committed
+  - resolve the conflict by opening the file, identifying the conflicts and preparing the file to be committed
   - add the files that have been resolved to the staging area
     - `nuggit add <resolved file>`
 - continue the merge with the command `nuggit merge --continue`